 Two months ago I hooked up my VHF satellite receiver to the SatNOGS network.
 Since then, the receiver has been receiving many different satellites, including APT images from NOAA 15, 18 and 19.

 The receiver is basically just a test setup sitting on my desk.
 It consists of a 137 MHz Turnstile antenna, Airspy One SDR, and an Up-board.
 There is no LNA between the antenna and the receiver.
 There is very little RF interference at my location.
-Even without an LNA I can receive weak CW beacons from cubesats in the 2 meter ham band.
-My biggest problem right now is very little line of sight due to house, trees, and bushes, as you can see on the picture below or in this previous post.
+Even without an LNA, I can receive weak CW beacons from cubesats in the 2-meter ham band.
+My biggest problem right now is a very little line of sight due to house, trees, and bushes, as you can see in the picture below or in this previous post.

 Scheduling and decoding

 The passes are scheduled through the SatNOGS scheduler.
 This happens two to three times per day.
 Each pass results in a waterfall image and an audio recording uploaded to the network, see for example observation 7790.
 The image from this and other NOAA observations can be decoded using wxtoimg or atpdec.
 For example, the command:

 wxtoimg -t n -o -e HVC input.wav output.png

 You will have to convert the audio files from the SatNOGS network from OGG to WAV format.
 This can be very simple using sox, for example:

 sox input.ogg -r 11025 output.wav